Fiesta Broadway: History

 1996: Corporate sponsorship began to dominate what was now known as AT&T Fiesta Broadway.
 105 companies participated, as opposed to 50 the previous year, paying $10,000 for a booth or $200,000 for a stage.
 Attendance declined, reaching only between 150,000 and 170,000.

 2003: NBC4 (Los Angeles) aired a one-hour television special "Fiesta Broadway: Music for the Soul" directed at a mainstream audience.
 This was also McDonald's fourth year as title sponsor of the fiesta.

 2010: The 21st Fiesta Broadway adopted a smaller street plan to reduce traffic, closing only 19 blocks.

 2013: Fiesta Broadway contracted further to a cluster of streets around City Hall.
 Organisers expected attendance of around 100,000.

 2015: While organisers continued to bill Fiesta Broadway as the largest Cinco de Mayo festival in the world, attendance dwindled to 7,000 according to police estimates.
 The festival's decline has been attributed to the gentrification of the neighborhood.

 2020: Fiesta Broadway was to be in its 31st straight year.
-But the COVID-19 pandemic has forced the Fiesta to go on hiatus since then.
+But the COVID-19 pandemic forced the Fiesta to go on hiatus over the next four years.

-2023: Fiesta Broadway will resume after a three-year hiatus.
-And for the first time, there'll be strict measures to be enforced, like social distancing and wearing masks, besides attendees to show a vaccination card downloaded on their cellphones to show to security guards for entry.